jonathantyng/Sublime-Generate-Completion-List/README.md

-# SublimeGenerateCompletionListHubdoc
+# Sublime Generate Completion List
-Generate a Auto-Completions list for Sublime, specifically made for Hubdoc dev team
+Script to generate an Auto-Completions list for Sublime